 In April of 2013, Westkott was inducted into the Rhode Island Aquatics Hall of Fame.

-John has been honored as NEWMAC Coach of the Year six times, including last season and the men’s team has won six conference championship (1999, 2001, 2004 and 2006-2008).
+John has been honored as NEWMAC Coach of the Year six times and the men’s team has won six conference championship (1999, 2001, 2004 and 2006-2008).
 Seven other seasons the men have been runners up at the NEWMAC meet.
 The women have consistently improved to being within the top four finishers in recent years.

 The swimmers and divers also boast success in the classroom, with numerous Scholar All-American selections for individuals and as a program.
 The men won the prestigious Dean’s Trophy in 2011 for highest grade point average at the Academy.
 There have been many swimmers and divers selected for aviation training directly from the Academy, a prized posting for commissioned ensigns.